InventorID/DLP/README.md

 Removing a watermark using the DPL method

-Deep Image Prior method demonstration
-Regarding the removal of the watermark
+Deep Image Prior method demonstration, regarding the removal of the watermark